These quirky but charming villages would win anyone over before even stepping foot on their paradisiac beaches.

 Visiting Athens or sailing near the Attic Coast and Saronic Gulf?
 Your number one priority should be viewing the Acropolis and Parthenon.
 Athens is a historical landmark for Europe and still holds many of its ancient treasures and buildings.
 Its centre also has plenty of lovely bars, restaurants and cafes for refuelling after sightseeing!

-For the Ionian Islands, you can find party destinations such as Kavos and Corfu Town for those willing to party the night away or host a private boat party, yet there are also stunning beaches and quiet coves where you can unwind in the peaceful harmony of light waves against the pearl white sand with the scent of fresh sea salt.
+For the Ionian Islands, you can find party destinations such as Kavos and Corfu Town for those willing to dance the night away or host a private boat party.
+Yet there are also stunning beaches and quiet coves where you can unwind in the peaceful harmony of light waves against the pearl white sand with the scent of fresh sea salt.
 Tip: Myrtos Beach in Kefalonia is a personal favourite of ours!

 Islands off the eastern coast of Greece, for instance, the Sporades Islands, are encompassed in gorgeous stretches of sand and pebbles where you can bathe and snorkel.
 The islands have their own fair share of historical buildings, churches and fortresses where you can lose yourself in Grecian archeology and architecture.

 The Cyclades possess vibrant towns with plenty of nightlife in the summertime, as well as unique landmarks such as the windmills of Kato Mili in Mykonos.
 Santorini’s blue-domed churches are postcard-perfect against the shimmering sea, though this island is also renowned for its wine, due to the fertile earth of the island.